 Since being designated in 1981 as the official charity of the Iroquois Steeplechase, the Monroe Carell Jr. Children's Hospital at Vanderbilt has received nearly $10 million from the event proceeds.
 For information on advance ticket purchases, corporate and hospitality tents, and tailgating and RV spaces, visit iroquoissteeplechase.org.

 One of the greatest traditions of the Iroquois is Tailgating.
 Each space includes armbands for eight guests, one infield parking pass, and one guest parking pass.
 RV spaces include ten guest armbands.
-Available for purchase March 11, 2015.
 Get information and purchase your spot!

 Tents in the Turn

 New in 2014 and back by popular demand, enjoy the race with friends and family in one of these private patio spaces which offers race goers a trackside view.
 Each tent comes outfitted with a spacious patio area as well as tables, linen, and chairs.
 It is the perfect entertaining space, whether it's for friends and family, or business associates.
-Check it out.
+Check out Tents in the Turn.

 Experience the race in style, the Skybox Suites offer a phenomenal panoramic view of the track from a private, elevated luxury suite and covered deck.
 Each suite includes air conditioning, hardwood floors, granite countertops, wet bars, a private bathroom, TVs and more!
 For more information contact, GeorgeAnn Dingus at firstname.lastname@example.org.

 The Hunt Club area offers completely tented seating, gourmet catered lunch and beverages, and live music.
 The Hunt Club tent offers a great view of the races with a location near the rail with a prime view of one of the jumbotrons.
 Reserve Hunt Club Tickets.

 Iroquois Alliance Event - Free and Open to the public

 Retail Shopping Days